spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack/index.md

 }
 ```

 This new function does two things.
 First, it calls the `activate()` method on the pipeline to start actively listening for voice input.
 Second, it sets the variable `isListening` to `true`.
-Since `isListening` is @`Published`, changes to the variable will automatically be reflected in the UI.
+Since `isListening` is `@Published`, changes to the variable will automatically be reflected in the UI.

 Let’s also modify the `SpeechEventListener` implementation in `PipelineStore` so that you can update the UI with what the user said: